-- 4.51 Where there is a pressing need for affordable housing, which cannot be met in other ways, the provisions of homes through exception sites is a means of delivering the housing needs of the area.
+- 4.37 Where there is a pressing need for affordable housing, which cannot be met in other ways, the provisions of homes through exception sites is a means of delivering the housing needs of the area.
 Such housing will be required to be affordable in perpetuity and have permitted development rights for extensions removed to ensure properties remain affordable and continue to meet the needs of the community.
-In accordance with NPPG, in addition to traditional methods of housing delivery, self-build, custom build and community led projects will be supported through rural exception sites. - 4.52 The Northumberland Common Allocation Policy26 defines the procedure to be followed in the allocation of affordable housing to people on the housing register.
-The policy includes rural allocations criteria which aims to support rural communities by awarding a preference to families with a strong local connection, this defines a close connection as meeting one of the following criteria: - Living in the Parish continually for at least three years immediately prior to the date of selection for an offer; - Been in continuous full or part-time work (excluding seasonal work) in the Parish for at least the last three years immediately prior to the date of selection for an offer (part-time work means a minimum of 16 hours per week); - Lived continuously in the Parish for at least three years immediately prior to being accepted as homeless but have been placed in temporary accommodation outside of the Parish for up to two years; or - Having parents, children or siblings who have lived continually in the Parish for at least three years immediately prior to the date of selection for an offer. - 4.53 Policy WNP 8 therefore provides a positive framework to support the provision of affordable housing on small sites that would not normally be used for housing.
-However, there must be clear evidence of need for the affordable housing in the local community.
-The development would be required to remain affordable and available for local people, identified as being in local housing need.
+In accordance with NPPG, in addition to traditional methods of housing delivery, self-build, custom build and community led projects will be supported through rural exception sites. - 4.38 The Northumberland Common Allocation Policy17 defines the procedure to be followed in the allocation of affordable housing to people on the housing register.
+The policy includes rural allocations criteria which aim to support rural communities by awarding a preference to families with a strong local connection.
+The detail of the Common Allocation Policy is available on the County Council's website using the footnote below. - 4.39 Policy WNP 6 therefore provides a positive framework to support the provision of affordable housing on small sites that would not normally be used for housing.

-Policy WNP 8: Rural exceptions sites
+Policy WNP 6: Rural exceptions sites

-The development of small scale rural exception sites for affordable housing will be supported where there is evidence of identified need in an up to date and robust housing needs study.
-The development must be:
+The development of small scale rural exception sites for affordable housing will be supported.
+Development must: